 Yes.
 The Missouri Department of Agriculture will establish fees in rule to cover the costs of administering the program.
 Additionally, other entities may charge fees for services necessary to comply with the industrial hemp law.
 There will be fees associated with FBI criminal history background checks and independent laboratory analysis.

-If I am approved to receive an industrial hemp registration or permit, what are my responsibilities?
+What are my responsibilities if I am approved to receive an industrial hemp registration or permit?

-Persons receiving a registration or permit must follow the requirements outlined in the Missouri Department of Agriculture application agreement.
+Persons receiving a Producer Registration or Agricultural Hemp Propagule and Seed Permit must follow the requirements as outlined by the Missouri Department of Agriculture, and Sections 195.010 through 195.773 RSMo.
 This includes payment of fees, cooperation with onsite inspections, destruction of hemp found growing in unregistered sites, and destruction of hemp testing greater than 0.3% delta-9 THC on a dry weight basis.
 Persons must also comply with all applicable federal and state laws and regulations.

 Will I need to renew my permit or registration?